 So I tried very hard in Forest 404 not to judge the future world I was imagining; multi-colour sunrises are a thing of the past, everyone’s got a personal data limit, the forests have died.
 But the people living in this world no more think it a technological dystopian hell than you or I might when we look at a motorway or a MacBook.

-In 2003 Nick Bostrom proposed the simulation theory in which he said that we all are living a simulation (that all of reality, including the earth and the universe, is, in fact, an artificial simulation, most likely a computer simulation).
-Some versions rely on the development of a simulated reality, a proposed technology that would seem realistic enough to convince its inhabitants the simulation was real.
+In 2003 Nick Bostrom proposed the simulation theory in which he said that we all are living in a simulation (that all of reality, including the earth and the universe, is, in fact, an artificial simulation, most likely a computer simulation).
+Some versions rely on developing a simulated reality, a proposed technology that would seem realistic enough to convince its inhabitants the simulation was real.
 What do you think about this simulation theory?

 Maybe I’m just giving whoever’s running the simulation some interesting data?
 Albeit as one of its more privileged subjects.
 I mean I don’t know about you but my simulation is pretty fucking nice right now — even if whoever’s programming things is pushing it a bit with the politics.
 (If you’re listening: everything’s a bit on-the-nose, to be honest.)

-Looking back in time, when in 1938 Orson Welles broadcasted the episode War of The Worlds and the episode became famous for causing panic among its listening audience.
+Looking back in time, in 1938, Orson Welles broadcasted the episode War of The Worlds, which became famous for causing panic among its listening audience.
 What do you expect from the audience that will interact/listen to the piece?